-This post and giveaway are in partnership with Nakturnal.
+This Tips for flying with preschoolers post and giveaway are in partnership with Nakturnal.
 All opinions are my own.

-It’s been a awhile since I’ve gotten on a plane with the kids by myself.
+It’s been a while since I’ve gotten on a plane with the kids by myself.
 And after our last trip, I know why.

-I won’t sugar coat things; traveling with preschoolers is HARD.
+I won’t sugar coat things; flying with preschoolers is HARD.
 And it was SO different than the last time I wrote about traveling with kids…

 Let’s start with the things you can do before you even go on the trip.